 The valuation allowance relates primarily to net operating losses in certain foreign jurisdictions where, based on the weight of available evidence, it is more likely than not that the tax benefit of the net operating losses will not be realized.
-The valuation allowance decreased by \$0.3 million during fiscal year 2018 and by \$2.1 million during fiscal year 2017.
+The valuation allowance increased by \$14.8 million during fiscal year 2019 and decreased by \$0.3 million during fiscal year 2018.
+The increase during the current year was primarily related to the acquisition of Direct Conversion that included deferred tax assets subject to a valuation allowance as of acquisition.
+Changes in the Company's valuation allowance for deferred tax assets were as follows: